JPSieg/MetaboMgITC/README.md

 K'<sub>D</sub> = 1/(a<sub>i</sub>10<sup>log<sub>10</sub>K'</sup>)  Equation 2

 #### Let’s first consider a<sub>i</sub>.
-The values of  for the fully deprotonated (L) and singly protonated (HL) species (i.e. the two species most likely to bind metal ion) were determined from protonation constants (pKa’s) from the literature using equations 3 and 4.
+The fraction of fully deprotonated (L) and singly protonated (HL) ligand species (i.e. the two species most likely to bind metal ion) were determined from protonation constants (pKa’s) from the literature using equations 3 and 4.
 For most metabolites, the metal ion binding-competent state is completely deprotonated.
 The major exceptions are L-Glutamic acid, L-Aspartic acid, and L-Arginine, which have affinity for divalent magnesium cations in the singly protonated state.
 The mole fraction of ligand in protonation states L and HL was calculated using equations 3 and 4 respectively.<sup>2</sup>

 a<sub>L</sub> = 1/(1 + 10<sup>pKa<sub>HL</sub>-pH</sup> + 10<sup>pKa<sub>HL</sub> + pKa<sub>H<sub>2</sub>L</sub> - 2pH</sup>) Equation 3